lingaoliu105/lingaoliu105.github.io/_posts/2024-09-17-running-nginx-in-docker-a-practical-guide.md

 ## Managing Logs Outside of Docker

 By default, logs are written inside the Docker container.
-However, for easier debugging and monitoring, it’s often better to mount log directories from your host system.
+However, for easier debugging and monitoring, it's often better to mount log directories from your host system.

 You can do this by adding another volume mapping for logs: